Finding the good external monitor for Macbook Pro Retina isn’t as simple as you think. There are a lot of things you need to consider.

 Hopefully, this article will be able to help you out.
-As you already know, one of the most reliable laptops on the market today is the
+As you already know, one of the most reliable laptops on the market today is the Macbook Pro with retina display.

 That’s because it offers excellent overall performance and portability.
 Plus, it has excellent display capability with its retina display and True Tone technology.